aiidateam/aiida-core/docs/source/howto/plugins.rst

 **********************

 This section focuses on how to *package* AiiDA extensions (plugins) so that they can be tested, published and eventually reused by others.
-For guides on writing specific extensions, see :ref:`how-to:codes:plugin`, :ref:`how-to:codes:scheduler`, :ref:`how-to:codes:transport` or :ref:`how-to:data:plugin`.
+For guides on writing specific extensions, see :ref:`how-to:codes:interfacing`, :ref:`how-to:codes:scheduler`, :ref:`how-to:codes:transport` or :ref:`how-to:data:plugin`.

 .. _how-to:plugins:bundle: